irvanjitsingh/discovergurbani/README.md

 *One of the many amazing qualities of Siri Guru Granth Sahib Ji is that it contains a brilliant but subtle indexing system.
 They can be searched by using the first 'letter' of each 'word' in a 'sentence'.
 In this manner, it often only takes 2-3 characters to narrow a search across 5894 hymns down to about a dozen or less.

-- Read Siri Guru Granth Sahib Ji, Ang by Ang
+- Read Siri Guru Granth Sahib Ji, from start to finish.
+When read at one's own pace, this is referred to as a Sehaj Paath

-*The word Ang translates to limb.
-Since Sikhs regard Siri Guru Granth Sahib Ji as the living embodiment of their Gurus' teachings, they refer to the physical pages of the manuscript (Bir) as limbs out of respect.

 - Discover the beauty of Siri Guru Granth Sahib Ji, Take a Hukamnama: this is a means for one to communicate with Siri Guru Granth Sahib Ji, to ask the Guru questions and receive guidance.